Preference Restrictions in Computational Social Choice: A Survey: Domain Restrictions

 \subsection{Single-Peaked and Single-Crossing (SPSC) Preferences}

+Every 1-Euclidean profile is single-peaked and single-crossing, but the converse is not true when there are 6 or more alternatives (\Cref{ex:spsc-not-euclid}, \citealp{chen2021small}).
 Even though the 1-Euclidean domain does not coincide with the domain of preference profiles that are both single-peaked and single-crossing (SPSC for short), we can still view SPSC as a `combinatorial' version of 1-Euclidean preferences. \citet{elkind2020spsc} undertook the task of understanding more closely how the two concepts interact.
 A key role in their approach is played by so-called narcissistic profiles: A preference profile $P$ over $A$ is \emph{narcissistic} if for every $c\in A$, there is a voter $i \in N$ with $\top(i) = c$.
 The term `narcissistic' is chosen because such profiles arise in situations where voters and alternatives coincide, and each voter ranks herself first; some authors use the term `minimally rich' instead.
 We start with an interesting observation on the impact of narcissism on single-crossing profiles, which is discussed by \citet{puppe2016single} and implicit in \citet[Theorem~1]{barbera2011top}.

 \begin{proposition} A narcissistic single-crossing profile $P = (v_1,\dots,v_n)$ is single-peaked with respect to the axis ${\lhd} = {\succ_1}$ given by the preference order of the first voter. \end{proposition} \begin{proof} Suppose for the sake of contradiction that there are alternatives $a \succ_1 b \succ_1 c$ with respect to which voter $j>1$ has a valley, i.e., $a \succ_j b$ and $c\succ_j b$.
 Because $P$ is narcissistic, there is some voter $i$ with $\top(i) = b$, and hence $b \succ_i c$.
 Since $P$ is single-crossing we must have $i < j$.
 But also $b \succ_i a$, and so, since $P$ is single-crossing, we must have $i > j$.
 This is a contradiction. \end{proof}